 Inclusive Skating requires coaches and volunteers activities to meet certain standards and has some resources available too.
 Insurance is available from Sportscover.
 PVG/DBS checks are undertaken too.

-Inclusive Skating requires coaches and volunteers activities to meet certain standards and has some resources available too.
+Inclusive Skating requires coaches and volunteers activities to meet certain standards and has training and resources available for registration now.

 Please refer to the Inclusive Skating Safeguarding information and training materials available on this website.
 All volunteers and coaches should understand these materials and demonstrate a duty of care that ensures the safety, health and well being of all participants at all times.